bijuli74/CodingNinjas-Competitive-Programming-2023/Advanced Recursion/README.md

 ## Count derangements
 A Derangement is a permutation of ‘N’ elements, such that no element appears in its original position.
 For example, an instance of derangement of {0, 1, 2, 3} is {2, 3, 1, 0}, because 2 present at index 0 is not at its initial position which is 2 and similarly for other elements of the sequence.
 Given a number ‘N’, find the total number of derangements possible of a set of 'N’ elements.

+## Verbal Arithmetic Puzzle $
+You are given an array of the strings “words” of size 'M' and another string “result”.
+You have to treat it as an equation in which the left side is represented by the array “words” and the right side is represented by the string "result".
+Your task is to determine whether the equation is solvable or not under the following conditions:
+1. Each character is decoded as a digit in the range [0, 9].
+2. Each character must have only one mapping, and every pair of characters must map to different digits.
+3. Each element of the array “words” and the string “result” are decoded as one number without the leading zeros.
+4. The sum of the numbers on the left-hand side (words) must equal the number on the right-hand side (result).